RaveP21/RaveP21.github.io/docs/implementation.md

 ## Introduction
 ### System Overview
-The system is a client-side, multi-page web application that enables users to explore and analyse ward-level data for Bristol.
-It collects three key inputs—user role, ward, and data tags—which are passed through the application via URL parameters and used to dynamically retrieve and visualise data from external APIs.
+This system is a client-side, multi-page web application, which allows a user to browse and analyze data at a ward level in Bristol.
+The inputs required from a user include the user’s role, ward name, and data tags.
+These inputs are then passed in the URL of the application and used to dynamically retrieve and visualise data from external APIs.

 ### Dataset Description
-The system integrates with the Bristol Open Data API, which provides datasets in JSON format, typically structured as GeoJSON.
-Each dataset contains a features array, where each feature represents a ward-level record with associated attributes (e.g. crime statistics, population metrics).
+The platform utilizes the Bristol Open Data API that offers its data sets in JSON format, commonly in GeoJSON format.
+The data set has features array, with each feature being a ward level record containing attributes (e.g. crime statistics, population metrics).

 A total of 16 datasets are used, derived from an initial selection of 48 datasets, refined through filtering and mapping into 24 user-facing tags.
 Some tags share datasets but use pre-filtered API queries to reduce unnecessary data processing.